-2023 · WHAT ISSUES SHOULD I CONSIDER WHEN FUNDING AN UNEXPECTED EXPENSE?
+2024 · WHAT ISSUES SHOULD I CONSIDER WHEN FUNDING AN UNEXPECTED EXPENSE?

-THRESHOLD ISSUES YES NO Is the expense urgent and necessary? ls the expense of a recurring (seasonal, annual, etc.) nature?
+THRESHOLD ISSUES YES NO Is the expense urgent and necessary?
+Is the expense of a recurring (seasonal, annual, etc.) nature?
 Do you need to confirm how much time you have to fund the expense?
 Do you need to explore whether key factors are flexible?
 If so, consider the following: Negotiate terms when possible.
 Look to adjust your timeline for making payment(s), if possible, to accommodate your circumstances.
 If there are more affordable alternatives, weigh the costs and benefits.
 Is the expense attributable to a third party?
 If so, consider whether you have grounds for recovery or legal action.
-FUNDING SOURCES YES NO FUNDING SOURCES IES NO Is the funding need short-term (e.g., you expect that a future liquidity event will eventually cover the expense)?
+Whether you have grounds for recovery or regardenors.
+FUNDING SOURCES YES NO YES NO FUNDING SOURCES Is the funding need short-term (e.g., you expect that a future liquidity event will eventually cover the expense)?
 If so, consider the following: Explore temporary financing options that will bridge the time gap.
-If you have an IRA, you could take advantage of the 60-day rollover rule to cover the expense and repay the full amount to your account (subject to the one rollover per 12 months rule).
-Could the expense be covered by insurance (in whole or in part)?
-If so, contact your insurance company to determine the steps and documentation needed to pursue your claim.
-Do you have liquid assets (cash or cash equivalents) to fund the expense?
-If so, consider the following: If you are tapping your emergency fund, create a plan to replace withdrawn cash.
-If you are using cash earmarked for other goals, adjust your savings strategy to divert dollars back to those goals.
+If you have an IRA, you could take advantage of the 60-day rollover rule to cover the expense and repay the full amount to YES NO withdrawn cash.

+■ If you are tapping your emergency fund, create a plan to replace

+■ If you are using cash earmarked for other goals, adjust your savings strategy to divert dollars back to those goals.